nest-desktop/nest-desktop/docs/user/setup.rst

 .. note::

-  NEST Desktop requires NEST Server which runs only in Linux systems.
+  NEST Desktop requires NEST Server which runs only in Linux systems (when deployed without any containerization technique).
   For more information read the full installing docs of NEST Simulator `here <https://nest-simulator.readthedocs.io/en/latest/installation/index.html>`__.